nathantippy/Pronghorn-1/docs/_docs/home.md

 ## What is Pronghorn?
 Pronghorn is a pragmatic approach to an actor based framework.
-It is a staged event driven single machine embedded micro-framework written in Java, designed to be garbage-free, have a small memory footprint.
+It is a staged event driven single machine embedded micro-framework written in Java, designed to be garbage-free with a small memory footprint.

 ## Examples
 For a project built completely with Pronghorn, there is GreenLighting, an incredibly fast & lightweight microservices framework.

 For a real-world example of Pronghorn, please see [JPG-Raster](https://objectcomputing.github.io/Pronghorn/docs/jpg-raster/), a fast JPG encoder/decoder.

 Another example is the [Web Cookbook](https://objectcomputing.github.io/Pronghorn/docs/web-cookbook).
-It demonstrates a HTTP file server, proxy, and more:
+It demonstrates how to build a HTTP server, proxy, and more:

 <img style="width:450px;" src="/Pronghorn/assets/images/webcookbook.jpeg" />